 Although, don’t limit your job search to opportunities in school.
-Spread out to other local schools and colleges and ask if anyone could use the help of a tutor there.
+Spread out to other local schools and colleges and ask if anyone could use the help of a tutor there or start online tutoring.

 If that doesn’t work out, consider using sites like HelpHub.
 It is a fantastic resource as it allows you to set your tutoring terms and rate.

 It’s difficult to get the first client.
 Once you find your first customer, ask them to put you in touch with other students who might need help.
 It will usually snowball from there.